Tutorial: how to ensure fairness across groups with Mondrian

 In this tutorial, we compare the prediction intervals estimated by MAPIE on a simple, one-dimensional, ground truth function with classical conformal prediction intervals versus Mondrian conformal prediction intervals.
-The function is a sinusoidal function with added noise, and the data is grouped in 10 groups.
-The goal is to estimate the prediction intervals for new data points, and to compare the coverage of the prediction intervals by groups.
-Throughout this tutorial, we will answer the following questions:
+The function is a sinusoidal function with added noise, and the data is split in 10 disjoint groups.
+Such groups can include categories like gender or demographic segments, such as different age ranges.
+Ultimately, the goal is to estimate the prediction intervals for new data points and compare the coverage of these intervals across groups.

-How to use MAPIE to estimate prediction intervals for a regression problem?
+• How to use MAPIE to estimate prediction intervals for a regression problem?

-How to compare the coverage of the prediction intervals by groups?
+• How to compare the coverage of the prediction intervals by groups?

 import os